Stochastic Approximation Approaches to Group Distributionally Robust Optimization and Beyond: Introduction

-Next, we investigate a more practical and challenging scenario in which there are different budgets of samples that can be drawn from each distribution, a natural phenomenon encountered in learning with imbalanced data \citep{pmlr-v48-amodei16}.
+In the first extention, we investigate a more practical and challenging scenario in which there are different budgets of samples that can be drawn from each distribution, a natural phenomenon encountered in learning with imbalanced data \citep{pmlr-v48-amodei16}.
 Let $n_i$ be the sample budget of the $i$-th distribution, and without loss of generality, we assume that $n_1 \geq n_2 \geq \cdots \geq n_m$.
 Now, the goal is not to attain the optimal sample complexity, but to reduce the risk on all distributions as much as possible, under the budget constraint.
+To achieve this goal, we propose a novel formulation of weighted GDRO, which weights each risk $R_i(\cdot)$ in \eqref{eqn:convex:concave} by a scale factor $p_i$.
 For GDRO with different budgets, we develop two SA approaches based on non-uniform sampling and mini-batches, respectively.

 In each iteration of the first approach, we draw $1$ sample from every $\P_i$ with probability $n_i/n_1$, and then construct stochastic gradients to perform mirror descent.
-In this way, the budget will be satisfied in expectation after $n_1$ rounds.
-To analyze its performance, we propose a novel formulation of weighted GDRO, which weights each risk $R_i(\cdot)$ in \eqref{eqn:convex:concave} by a scale factor $p_i$.
-Then, our algorithm can be regarded as SMD for an instance of weighted GDRO.
-With the help of scale factors, we demonstrate that the proposed algorithm enjoys \emph{distribution-dependent} convergence in the sense that it converges faster for distributions with more samples.
+Consequently, the budget will be satisfied in expectation after $n_1$ rounds, and our algorithm can be regarded as SMD for an instance of weighted GDRO.
+With the help of scale factors, we demonstrate the proposed algorithm enjoys \emph{distribution-dependent} convergence in the sense that it converges faster for distributions with more samples.
 In particular, the excess risk on distribution $\P_i$ reduces at an $O(\sqrt{n_1 \log m}/n_i)$ rate, and for $\P_1$, it becomes $O(\sqrt{(\log m)/n_1})$, which almost matches the optimal $O(\sqrt{1/n_1})$ rate of learning from a single distribution with $n_1$ samples.